hairyf/overlastic/README.md

 > [中文](./README_CN.md) | English or see [overlays-docs](https://overlays.vercel.app)

-overlays is a unified plugin for building overlays that allows the creation of callback (imperative) methods and the use of Template/JSX (declarative) in Vue Template or React Jsx.
+Unified Overlays is a unified plugin for building overlays that allows the creation of callback (imperative) methods and the use of Template/JSX (declarative) in Vue Template or React Jsx.

 ###### Features